COVID-19 CONSUMER INFORMATION

 Checking and savings accounts: Banks may offer fee waivers for services like expedited checks and overdraft protection.

-Federal student loans: As of March 13, 2020, interest will be 0% and payments are suspended until at least September 30, 2021.
+Federal student loans: As of August 31st, 2022, interest will be 0% and payments are suspended until May 1, 2022.
 Payments are automatically suspended.
-These suspended payments count towards income driven repayment plans, public service loan forgiveness, and loan rehabilitation.
+These suspended payments count towards Income Driven Repayment Plans, Public Service Loan Forgiveness, and loan rehabilitation.
 If income will be low for a considerable amount of time after this period, consider income-driven repayment plans which can be set up by loan servicers.
-Contact the loan servicer to continue to make payments if preferred.
-These provisions are not applicate to private student loans.
+If you want to continue making payments, then contact your loan servicer.
+These provisions are not applicable to private student loans.

-After September 30, 2021 auto-debit payments will resume automatically on your first due date when payments begin again.
+After August 31st, 2022, you will receive your billing statement or other notice at least 21 days before your first payment is due.
+Make sure your contact information is up to date with your loan servicer and on StudentAid.gov.
 If you are in a traditional repayment plan, then your monthly payment could be different – your loan servicer will recalculate your monthly payment amount using your current balance of principal and interest and the remaining repayment period that you have on your loans.
 If you made payments during the suspension period, then it is possible you will have a lower monthly payment.

 Price gouging: The Department of Consumer Affairs and Worker Protection (DCWP) has promulgated an emergency Rule under the City’s Consumer Protection Law that makes price gouging illegal for any personal or household good or any service that is needed to prevent or limit the spread of or treat COVID-19.
 The Rule, NYC Administrative Code 20-701(b), is in effect and makes it illegal to increase prices by 10% or more.
 The Rule follows DCWP’s previous declaration that face masks, hand sanitizer, and disinfectant wipes are in short supply and expands the Agency’s ability to protect New Yorkers from price gouging.